momentphp/docs/web/README.md

 ```

 With above definition, any HTTP request (`GET`, `POST`, `...`) to `/docs` URL will invoke handler - that is
 `DocsController::index()` method.
-Handler can also be defined as anonymous function, which takes
+Handler can also be defined as anonymous function which takes
 `$request`, `$response` and `$args` params:

 ```php